 However, Siniaková was the highest ranked at No. 31 in a final marred by the absence of top players.
 The U.S. were considerably weakened with three players on the team making their Fed Cup debuts after the Williams sisters, Sloane Stephens and Madison Keys, four of the top five U.S. women in the WTA singles rankings, all decided to skip it.

-Czechoslovakia won the competition no less than five times in 1975, 1983, 1984, 1985 and 1988.
+Czechoslovakia won the competition five times in 1975, 1983, 1984, 1985 and 1988.

 Pingback: Czechs beat Slovaks and join Hungary in first Davis Cup Finals – Kafkadesk